About camp kee-mo-kee

 Programs

-The summer camp program is at the heart of the camp’s mission, but we also offer a range of other programs and activities, including Winter Camping, Winter and March Break Day Camps, PD Day camps, Evening Recreation, and Outdoor Education.
+The summer camp program is at the heart of the camp’s mission, but we also offer a range of other programs and activities, including Open Houses, March Break Day Camps, PD Day camps, Evening Recreation, and Outdoor Education.
 Each program is designed to give participants new opportunities to experience the magic of camp.

-The Directing Team is passionate about leadership, working with campers, and encouraging personal growth.
+The camp’s leadership is passionate about working with campers, and encouraging personal growth.
 We instill confidence, compassion, and a sense of wonder in all our campers, volunteers, and team members.
 We believe that connecting with nature and friends, creating adventures and projects, and venturing into new experiences are all essential parts of Camp Kee-Mo-Kee’s programs.

 Values

-Personal Growth: We strive to create an atmosphere that's filled with joy and excitement, making it easier for campers to try new things, take risks and step out of their comfort zones.
+Personal Growth: We strive to create an atmosphere that fosters curiosity and excitement, making it easier for campers to try new things, take risks and step out of their comfort zones.
 We believe that true growth and development happen when we challenge ourselves and push limits.
 When campers leave Camp Kee-Mo-Kee, they don't just leave with memories of fun activities and games, they leave with a sense of confidence, self-assurance and a belief in their own abilities.
 Camp is more than just a place to have fun - it's a place to grow, learn, and discover who you truly are.

 Diversity, Equity and Inclusion: We nurture an environment where everyone feels welcome and accepted.
 This forms a diverse group of campers and staff from all walks of life.
 We celebrate the unique qualities and characteristics that make each participant special.